kmlucy/mmwave_sensor/README.md

 - A short micro USB to USB A cable, the shorter the better.
 I used [this one](https://smile.amazon.com/gp/product/B01FSYBQ9Q).
 - The housing itself is fully 3D printed.
 The STLs and STEP files are available in this repository, and also on [Thingiverse](https://www.thingiverse.com/thing:5533111).
 You will need 1X of each part.
 - 3X M3-0.5 x 8mm flat head countersunk screws
 - 2X ~5" pieces of wire to connect the plug to the charger board.
-I used 20awg, but it isn't important.
+I used 20awg, but anything around 18-24awg should be fine.

 ![PXL_20220926_114124538](https://user-images.githubusercontent.com/13952475/192278685-898deb84-dc93-4881-b344-dffaf04ae0bf.jpg)